microsoft/todo-app-java-on-azure/README.md

 # Todo App Java On Azure

-This TodoList app uses Azure DocumentDB spring boot starter and AngularJS to interact with Azure.
+This TodoList app uses Azure CosmosDB DocumentDB spring boot starter and AngularJS to interact with Azure.
 It supports end-to-end CRUD operation to todo list item from front-end AngularJS code, and calls a Spring Restful API in backend.
-Then the backend Java code uses Azure DocumentDB spring boot starter to interact with Azure.
+Then the backend Java code uses Azure CosmosDB DocumentDB spring boot starter to interact with Azure.

 ## TOC